tellex/findComplex/README.md

 # findComplex

+A loopback 3 extension to handle better model relations on PostgreSQL.

+This is a fork of https://github.com/tellex/findComplex, since it doesn't seem to be receiving maintenance anymore.

 ## Description
 A loopback postgresql model find extension to perform complex queries, related models inner,left,right joins with complex where,having and order conditions, compiled in one big sql query using postgresql >= 9.2 new json functions to perform model relations serialization directly on postgres.